enjesh/enjesh/README.md

-- 👋 Hi, I am Elizabeth Kihuha
+- 👋 Hi, I am Elizabeth Kihuha.
-- 🌍 Nairobi, Kenya
+- 🌍 Nairobi, Kenya.
+- 🎯 2X AWS Certified.
-- 👀 I’m interested in digital marketing, all things databases and cyber security
+- 👀 I’m interested in Software Engineering with a particular focus on DevOps.
-- 🌱 I’m currently learning about the AWS cloud, how to code, python,linux and SQL
+- 🌱 I’m currently learning about the AWS cloud, Microsoft Azure and Frontend Development.
-- 💞️ I’m looking to collaborate on data structures
+- 💞️ I’m looking to collaborate on these programming languages python,linux and SQL.
 - 💖 When i am not talking to computers i am busy being a hook ninjette.
-I make beautiful crochet items.
-I turn strings into beautiful things
+I make beautiful crochet items and I turn strings into beautiful things.
 - 📫 How to reach me enjesh@gmail.com

 <!---